SolidLabResearch/google-sheet-sync/README.md

 #### websockets
 This parameter allows you to turn off websockets when you want explicit polling every 5 seconds.
-This value can de modified using the `interval` option from the Google Sheet configuration.
+The `interval` option from the Google Sheet configuration changes this value.

 example:
 ```yaml